 - 1 teaspoon pepper flakes optional

 - In a large skillet, toast coriander, cumin, fennel, cardamom, and black peppercorns over medium heat, until they become fragrant.
 Move the seeds around the pan to prevent burning.
-Once the spices bloom or become fragrant, it’s time to halt the toasting process.
+Once the spices bloom and become fragrant, it’s time to halt the toasting process.
 Remove from heat and pour the toasted seeds onto a clean plate.
 Carefully spread them out and let them cool for 10 minutes.

-- Grind toasted spices to your preferred texture.
+- Grind spices to your preferred texture.
 You might need to do this in batches.
 I recommend fine, but you can opt for a medium grind.
 Either one works!

 - Place ground spices into a bowl and add remaining ingredients.
-Use rub right away or store in an airtight container in the cupboard for up to 6 months after preparation.
+Use rub right away or store in an air tight container in the cupboard for up to 6 months after preparation.

 - Discard any leftover rub that has come into contact with raw meat.